degreeproject/react-fulltest-app/README.md

 #### Database Schema
 Two collections are used: **user** and **recipes**.
 Required fields are marked with [req], optional: [opt].
-Followed by the Datatype and comments.
+Followed by the Datatype and potential comments.
 Fields which are [opt] should not contain null, undefined or any "empty" value.
 If omitted the field should not exist.

 ##### Users-collection